NatronGitHub/openfx-misc/Shadertoy/Shadertoy.md

 * Expose shader parameters as uniforms, which are presented as OpenFX parameters.
 * Provide the description and help for these parameters directly in the GLSL code.
 * Add a default uniform containing the render scale.
 In OpenFX, a render scale of 1 means that the image is rendered at full resolution, 0.5 at half resolution, etc. This can be used to scale parameter values so that the final aspect does not depend on the render scale.
-For example, a blur size parameter given in pixels at full resultion would have to be multiplied by the render scale.
+For example, a blur size parameter given in pixels at full resolution would have to be multiplied by the render scale.
 * Add a default uniform containing the offset of the processed texture with respect to the position of the origin.

 The extensions are: